lacchain/besu-pro-testnet/README.md

 ### Preparing installation of a new node ###

-* There are three types of nodes (Bootnode/ Validator / Regular) that can be created in the Pantheon network.
+* There are three types of nodes (Bootnode / Validator / Regular) that can be created in the Pantheon network.

 * After cloning the repository on the **local machine**, enter it and create a copy of the `inventory.example` file as `inventory`.
 Edit that file to add a line for the remote server where you are creating the new node.
 You can do it with a graphical tool or inside the shell: